opencivicdata/docs.opencivicdata.org/api/index.rst

     Note: some fields (such as ``id``) are required and will always be returned regardless of their inclusion in ``fields``.

-    (**This parameter is available on both search and object lookup parameters.**)

 **callback**
-    The callback parameter is used for making `JSONP <http://en.wikipedia.org/wiki/JSONP>`_ requests.  (**This parameter is available on both search and object lookup parameters.**)
+    The callback parameter is used for making `JSONP <http://en.wikipedia.org/wiki/JSONP>`_ requests.

 **sort**
     Change the sort order of objects returned via a search endpoint.
-See :doc:`search` for available values for each endpoint.
+See :doc:`search` for available values for each endpoint
 **page**
     Select a page (0-``meta.max_page``) from the result set in a search endpoint.
 **per_page**